FaisalRana/Project3/readme.md

 Test: If the elements of the array contain a 3, it will replace it with “Won’t you be my neighbor” Expect(RoboTran(4).toEqual([“1”, “2”, “Won’t you be my neighbor”, “4”])

-Test: If the elements of the array contain a 2, it will replace it with “Won’t you be my neighbor” Expect(RoboTran(4).toEqual([“1”, “boop”, “Won’t you be my neighbor”, “4”])
+Test: If the elements of the array contain a 2, it will replace it with “Boop” Expect(RoboTran(4).toEqual([“1”, “boop”, “Won’t you be my neighbor”, “4”])

-Test: If the elements of the array contain a 1, it will replace it with “Won’t you be my neighbor” Expect(RoboTran(4).toEqual([“beep”, “boop”, “Won’t you be my neighbor”, “4”])
+Test: If the elements of the array contain a 1, it will replace it with “beep" Expect(RoboTran(4).toEqual([“beep”, “boop”, “Won’t you be my neighbor”, “4”])

+Test: If the elements of the array contain a 13, it will replace it with “Won’t you be my neighbor” Expect(RoboTran([13]).toEqual(“Won’t you be my neighbor”)

+Test: If the elements of the array contain a 13, it will replace it with “Won’t you be my neighbor” Expect(RoboTran([21]).toEqual("Boop")

+Test: If the elements of the array contain a 32, it will replace it with “Won’t you be my neighbor” Expect(RoboTran([32]).toEqual(“Won’t you be my neighbor”)

+Test: It should convert the array of numbers to a string with spaces Expect(RoboTran(5).toEqual("beep boop Won't you be my neighbor?
+4 5")

 ## Program setup instructions